OxfordIonTrapGroup/atomic_physics/docs/index.rst

 Atomic Physics
 ==============

-Nascent toolkit for calculating state energies, transition matrix elements, rate equations, obe solver, etc.
+``atomic_physics`` is a lightweight python library for calculations based on atomic structure.
+Its functionality includes:

+* accurate atomic structure data for a number of common atom / ion species
+* calculating state energies
+* electric and magnetic interaction matrix elements and Rabi frequencies
+* rate equations simulations

 Overview
 ========

-The main source of documentation is the :ref:`api` manual, which has documentation for all classes in ``atomic_physics``.
+The main source of documentation is the :ref:`api` reference, which has documentation for all classes in ``atomic_physics``.

 ``atomic_physics`` aims to provide extensive, user-friendly documentation.
-If you can't easily find the information you need to use it, we consider that a bug so please open an issue.
+If you can't easily find the information you need to use it, or if it's not obvious how functions work / what conventions and definitions are used, we consider that a bug so please open an issue!

 Contents
 ========